Analyzer-less X-ray Interferometry with Super-Resolution Methods: Image Recovery

+The acquired detector signals or phase steps $D^k_{obj}(x,y)$ (each of size, say n x m) are interlaced in the x-direction to obtain an object image with nominal sub-pixel sampling of size n x Nm.
+This process is shown in Figure \ref{fig:Rasterization process}.
+Specifically, the first columns from phase steps k=1 to N are sequentially appended, followed by the second columns from each phase step, and so on, until all the columns have been assembled.
+This results in a larger n x Nm image, $I_{obj}(x,y)$.
+The same procedure is applied to the reference phase steps $D^k_{r}(x,y)$, producing a similarly interlaced $I_{r}(x,y)$.

-The image recovery algorithm is broken into three stages, shown in Figures \ref{fig:RasterSamplingRecon} and \ref{fig:Stages2and3}.
-First, the phase-stepping curves are arranged horizontally and vertically rasterized to recover the one-dimensional reference and object fringe patterns at the step resolution, which is sub-pixel (Figure \ref{fig:RasterScan}).
-This produces $I_r(x)$ and $I_{obj}(x)$, which are sampled at the phase stepping resolution (Figure \ref{fig:SamplingRecon}).
-Even though the resolution is now higher and aliasing is no longer an issue, the pixel blur is still present, greatly reducing fringe visibility, making it difficult or impossible to recover the differential-phase and dark-field images using traditional algorithms.
-Therefore, we apply iterative reconstruction to recover the attenuation, differential-phase, and dark-field images.
+At this stage, the interlaced images, $I_{r}(x,y)$ and $I_{obj}(x,y)$, are nominally sampled in the x-direction at the phase stepping resolution.
+The term nominal is used because even though the resolution is now higher and aliasing is nominally mitigated, the pixel blur remains, substantially reducing fringe visibility.
+This makes it difficult or impossible to recover the differential-phase and dark-field images using conventional algorithms at this stage.
+To address this, we apply an iterative reconstruction algorithm to recover the visibility from the reference image $I_{r}(x,y)$, and use the visibility-restored reference in turn iteratively to recover the attenuation, differential-phase, and dark-field images from $I_{obj}(x,y)$, as detailed next.